-Please r read all of Acts Chapter 11 vi G (v.
+Please read all of Acts Chapter 11 (v.
 11:18) Starting in verse 11:2, all the way through verse 11:16 Peter recounts the vision that God gave him, then goes into the home of Cornelius, a gentile, to preach the Good News.
-How did the circumcised Jewish believers react to Peter's story?
-"Then to the Gentiles also God has granted repentance that leads to life."

-first call became urch at Antioch of Syria plays a crucial role in the book of Acts.
-Here believers were ed Christians (Acts 11:26).
-With its mixture of Jews and Gentiles, the church at Antioch fertile ground for the growth and spread of Christianity and a model congregation in y days of the new Christian church. a popula Jewish o Nicolas, of Syria was one of the largest cities in the first-century Roman world, accommodating ation between 100,000 and 300,000.
-The city was home to a wealthy and thriving community.
-The first mention of Antioch in the New Testament is in reference to a Gentile convert to Christianity who was one of seven Greek-speaking (Hellenist) chosen to serve as deacons at the church in Jerusalem (Acts 6:1-7). • 's location at a chief trade intersection between Egypt, Asia Minor, Greece, Italy, and otamia made the church at Antioch a strategic hub for spreading the gospel.
-W pı tarting in verse 11:19 we are told of how the church in Antioch became established. /hat was the result of these Greek speaking Gentiles from Cyprus and Cyrene as they reached the Good News about the Lord Jesus? a great number who believed turned to the Lord.

-TI H hapter 11 ends by telling the story of a prophet that came to Antioch from Jerusalem. hrough the Spirit he predicted a famine spreading throughout the Roman world. ow did the brothers and sisters in Antioch react to help those in Judea/Jerusalem?
-And they did so, sending it to the elders by the hand of Barnabas and Saul.
+How did the circumcised Jewish believers react to Peter's story? they held their peace, and glorified God, saying, Then has God also to the Gentiles granted repentance unto life.
+The church at Antioch of Syria plays a crucial role in the book of Acts.
+Here believers were first called Christians (Acts 11:26).
+With its mixture of Jews and Gentiles, the church at Antioch became fertile ground for the growth and spread of Christianity and a model congregation in the early days of the new Christian church.
+Antioch of Syria was one of the largest cities in the first-century Roman world, accommodating a population between 100,000 and 300,000.
+The city was home to a wealthy and thriving Jewish community.
+The first mention of Antioch in the New Testament is in reference to Nicolas, a Gentile convert to Christianity who was one of seven Greek-speaking (Hellenist) leaders chosen to serve as deacons at the church in Jerusalem (Acts 6:1-7).
+The city's location at a chief trade intersection between Egypt, Asia Minor, Greece, Italy, and Mesopotamia made the church at Antioch a strategic hub for spreading the gospel.
+Starting in verse 11:19 we are told of how the church in Antioch became established.
+What was the result of these Greek speaking Gentiles from Cyprus and Cyrene as they preached the Good News about the Lord Jesus? a great number believed, and turned unto the Lord. a great named believed, and turned anto the Lord.
+2. Chapter 11 ends by telling the story of a prophet that came to Antioch from Jerusalem.
+Through the Spirit he predicted a famine spreading throughout the Roman world.
+How did the brothers and sisters in Antioch react to help those in Judea/Jerusalem?

+Which also they did, and sent it to the elders by the hands of Barnabas and Saul.